Mbappe forced out of Coupe de France final after horror tackle | Goal.com

 Paris Saint-Germain suffered a major injury blow when striker Kylian Mbappe was forced off with an ankle injury during the first half of their Coupe de France final against Saint-Etienne.

-Mbappe was left in agony after being cythed down by a sliding challenge from Saint-Etienne defender Loic Perrin as he looked to run through on goal.
+Mbappe was left in agony after being scythed down by a sliding challenge from Saint-Etienne defender Loic Perrin as he looked to run through on goal.

 Replays showed Mbappe's right ankle was bent inwards by the tackle, which sparked a furious melee between both sets of players, with even Saint Etienne goalkeeper Jessy Moulin running out of his penalty area to get involved.